At the close of each spring, Taiwan’s Hakka Affairs Council leads a sacred ceremony.

 The Council represents Taiwan’s Hakka people and pays homage to local mountain spirits and deities.

-The sacred ceremony also opens Taiwan’s Tung Blossom Festival, an annual celebration—from April through May—of great emotional and cultural significance to Taiwan’s Hakkas.
+The ceremony also opens Taiwan’s Tung Blossom Festival, an annual celebration—from April through May—of great emotional and cultural significance to Taiwanese Hakkas.

 Taiwan’s Hakka Revival

-Half a century of Japanese rule was followed in 1945 by Taiwan’s handover to the Republic of China.
+Half a century of Japanese rule was followed in 1945 by Taiwan’s handover to the Chinese Republic.
 The new regime sought to counteract the effects of Japanization by promoting Mandarin Chinese culture.
 For the already marginalized Hakkas, it was yet another blow to their fragile heritage.

 Beginning in the 1970s, Taiwan transitioned into a stable democracy.

 Along with democratic reforms, came the desire to return to roots.
 The Taiwanization movement was born as a celebration of Taiwan’s unique home-grown cultures.